DieynabouD/CSE3901-Project/README.md

 **How to Run File**

 ---
-Type ruby Calculator_gui.rb into your terminal and the application should appear.
+Clone the repository by using command "git clone https://github.com/DieynabouD/CSE3901-Project.git".
+Type "ruby Calculator_gui.rb" into your terminal and the application should appear.

+**Branch**

+---
+The workflow for this project is branch-based.
+After working on their own branch, each team member merge their own branch into the development branch.
+1. main: The final runnable file is here.
+2. development: This is where all the members' completed file is stored and debugged.
+3. branch1 to branch4: Each team member focuses on particular duties allocated to these branches.